xbeat/Machine-Learning/README.md

 Introduction to the Dot Product

 The dot product, also known as the scalar product, is a fundamental operation in linear algebra and vector mathematics.
 It takes two vectors of equal length and returns a single scalar value.
 This operation has wide-ranging applications in mathematics, physics, and data science.

+## Detecting Disruptive Outliers in Data

+Understanding Outliers in Data

+Outliers are data points that significantly deviate from the general pattern of a dataset.
+They can profoundly impact statistical analyses and machine learning models.
+While the analogy of a clown at a formal meeting is creative, it's important to approach outliers with a more nuanced perspective.
+Let's explore the concept of outliers, their impact, and how to handle them effectively.

 ## Comparing PCA and t-SNE Dimensionality Reduction